The fractional Helly number for separable convexity spaces: Introduction

 which grows asymptotically as $\Theta(\log_2d)$.
-(See \cite[section 3]{eckhoff-box} for more details.)
-The fractional Helly number for box convexity in $\mathbb{R}^d$ is obviously bounded above by $d+1$, by the standard fractional Helly theorem, and it is easily seen that this can not be reduced.
-Take for instance $n$ axis parallel hyperplanes split into $d$ groups of size $n/d$, where the members of the $i$th group are orthogonal to the $i$th coordinate axis.
+(See \cite[Section 3]{eckhoff-box} for more details.)
+The fractional Helly number for box convexity in $\mathbb{R}^d$ is obviously bounded above by $d+1$, by the standard fractional Helly theorem, and it is easily seen that this bound cannot be reduced: Take, for instance, $n$ axis-parallel hyperplanes split into $d$ groups of size $n/d$, where the members of the $i$th group are orthogonal to the $i$th coordinate axis.
 This is a family of $n$ boxes which contains $(n/d)^d \geq \frac{1}{e^d}\binom{n}{d}$ intersecting $d$-tuples, but where the largest intersecting subfamily has size $d$.